 Licorice (Glycyrrhiza glabra) is a leafy green plant which yields small purple to pale blue flowers.
 It also grows long roots which can extend down well over a foot sometimes.
 These roots yield the characteristic flavor we know as licorice.
 The root is boiled down and the water evaporated in order to produce licorice extract.

 Licorice has been used for many thousands of years to treat skin ailments.

 It has been shown to have anti-inflammatory activity because it has been found to mimic cortisol in our bodies.
 Cortisol is a steroid hormone which is released in our body in response to stress.
 It regulates and reduces inflammation in the body, so by glycyrrhizin mimicking cortisol it is indirectly having an anti-inflammatory effect.

 Licorice also contains a compound called glabridin which is a phytoestrogen.
-Phytoestrogens are plant derived compounds with biological activities comparable to the human hormone oestrogen.
-It is well known that oestrogen stimulates the body to make collagen and hyaluronic acid – two essential components ofthe skin which form an important part of the connective tissue and keep our skin looking young.
+Phytoestrogens are plant-derived compounds with biological activities comparable to the human hormone estrogen.
+It is well known that estrogen stimulates the body to make collagen and hyaluronic acid – two essential components of the skin which form an important part of the connective tissue and keep our skin looking young.